lmanul/424/index.md

 pursuant to the provisions of Article VI, Section 2 hereof.

 m.
-Making of repairs, additions and improvements to or alterations of the Property and repairs to and restora- tion of the Property in accordance with the other provisions of these By-Laws, after damage or destruc- tion by fire or other casualty, or as a result of condemnation of eminent domain proceedings.
+Making of repairs, additions and improvements to or alterations of the Property and repairs to and restoration of the Property in accordance with the other provisions of these By-Laws, after damage or destruction by fire or other casualty, or as a result of condemnation of eminent domain proceedings.

 n.
 Negotiation and settlement of all claims and actions relating to the